itismynamenow/TypeValueTestExtensionForGTest/README.md

 # Dependencies

 Of course this code depends on Google test and has `#include <gtest/gtest.h>` so make sure you have it.
-However "type_value_test.h" forward declares all stuff related to gtest and does not need any external dependencies.
+However most important file "type_value_test.h" forward declares all stuff related to gtest and does not need any external dependencies.